nicolargo/glances/docs/glances-doc.rst

 Configuration
 =============

+**Caution: be aware that the Glances version 1.x configurations files are not comaptible with the version 2.x.**

 No configuration file is mandatory to use Glances.

 Furthermore a configuration file is needed for setup limits, disks or network interfaces to hide and/or monitored processes list.